 Historic Apple Barn

 Even as she worked alongside Richard to build Kimmel Orchard, Laurine continued to perfect her painting and gained national recognition for her series of water color paintings titled “American Architecture,” depicting old outhouses.
-She remained active in the community, her painting and work with the orchard until her death in 1993 at the age of 92.
+She remained active in the community, painting and working with the orchard until her death in 1993 at the age of 92.
 The orchard’s establishment marked the beginning of a rich and innovative agricultural tradition in the Nebraska City area.
 What started as a simple roadside fruit stand grew to be a favorite destination for those seeking a slice of country life in the Missouri River Valley.

 Education & Research